Social contributions on capital income

 Capital income in France bears a double tax burden: income tax (or flat tax) on one side, social contributions (prélèvements sociaux) on the other.
 In 2026, understanding how these two layers interact is essential for shareholders, investors, and managers making distribution decisions.

-Quick answer for US/international investors: France's social contributions on capital income are separate from income tax.
-The standard combined rate for dividends and interest is 31.4 % (12.8 % income tax + 18.6 % social contributions).
-Non-residents covered by a non-EU social security system may qualify for a reduced 7.5 % rate instead of the full 17.2 % CSG/CRDS.
+Quick answer on the headline rate: social contributions are separate from income tax.
+For dividends, interest and gains on securities, the standard 2026 combination is 31.4 % (12.8 % income tax + 18.6 % social contributions).
+Rental income, life insurance, PEL, CEL and real-estate capital gains stay at 17.2 %.
+Non-residents covered by a non-EU social security system pay the 7.5 % solidarity levy only.

 Capital Income Categories Covered#